 Launched in April 2021, the Origin OS-29 sliding door is an even slimmer model in the Origin range of sliding doors.
 This review gives more information about this modification to their existing OS-44 and OS-77 product.

 Joining the existing range of inline sliding doors OS-44 and OS-77, the Origin OS-29 sliding door uses the same design and technology.
 The only significant difference is the reduction in the middle mullion on patio doors with a two or three panel configuration.
-All other frame details and dimensions remain the same.
+All other frame details and dimensions remain exactly the same.
+If you’re replacing an older set of patio doors, the OS-77 give similar lines to your outgoing doors, in particular the Monarch Monaframe products, PB Systems, Everest, Anglian and similar aluminium sliders from the 1990s to around the mid-2000s.
+The OS-44 also meets these requirements.

 Is the Origin sliding door any good?